pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-region-python
 ------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

 py-execute-region-python-switch
 -------------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python-noswitch
 ---------------------------------